jpegleg/morpho-web-lt/README.md

 ## Compiling with cross

 To compile for multiple architectures, we'll use `cargo cross`.
-We'll do the compiling on a separate FreeBSD build node and deploy the appropriate binary to the FreeBSD compute nodes.
+Of course it can be compiled normally as well.